ramo135/ramo135/README.md

 ## My name is Omar

 - I am a data analyst who graduated from Thinkful Academy with a certification in Data Analytics
-- I have experience in collecting , cleaning, visualizing, and analyzing data
+- I have experience in collecting, cleaning, visualizing, and analyzing data
 - Hardworker and always eager to learn more